micaellimedeiros/micaellimedeiros/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋🥰

 - 🚀 I’m currently working at [Rocketseat](https://rocketseat.com.br/)
-- 💻 Node, ReactJS, React Native, Typescript
+- 💻 Node, ReactJS, Typescript
 - ✨ Learning is continuous and there will always be a next level